If you’re already feeling under the weather, it’s hard to come up with soid recipes for when you’re sick.

 - Meal prep containers so you can cook once and enjoy your meals multiple times (saving energy is so important when you’re not feeling well!)

-I’ll leave you with an intense drink recipe recommended by Iu: Combine orange juice, lemon juice, cayenne pepper.
-She says it contains capsaicin, which can clear the nasal passages, and oregano oil, which has antimicrobial properties and is an anti-inflammatory.
-And remember, listen to your body.
-We hope you stay healthy and warm during this season!
+I’ll leave you with an intense drink recipe recommended by Lu: Combine orange juice, lemon juice, cayenne pepper, and a drop or two of oregano oil in a glass.
+We already know the oranges and lemons contain vitamin C. She says the cayenne contains capsaicin, which can clear the nasal passages, and oregano oil, which has antimicrobial properties and is an anti-inflammatory.